bermanboris/boman-boilerplate/README.md

 npm install
 ```

-You can find "GraphiQL" on the http://localhost:5050/.
+You can find "GraphiQL" UI on the http://localhost:5050/graphiql

 ## Running the server